Have your family photos taken on the beach

 Garden City Beach Pier 2,

-Directions: Take17 Business S toward Garden City Beach.
+Directions: Take17 Bus.
+17 south, toward Garden City Beach.
 You'll see two overhead signs - one says Garden City Connector, and the other says Pine Ave. - both signs point left.
 Turn left here and go about half a mile to the dead end at Elizabeth.
 The Park is straight ahead, at the dead end.
 Pull in, and you can park free.

-My tips on finding seashells Shelling is fun and free for your entire family, and all ages love this activity!
+My tips to help you find seashells Beachcombing s fun and free for your entire family, and all ages love this activity!

 The Myrtle Beach Boardwalk is one of the most popular Myrtle Beach attractions.
 Free to walk, and free music and entertainment all summer.
 (Parking is not free.)